gzm55/docker-davmail/README.md

 * DAVMAIL_SERVER_CERTIFICATE_HASH: optional, cirtificate hash, like 11:22:...
 * DAVMAIL_NTLM_DOMAIN: optional, windows domain
 * DAVMAIL_CONFIG_URL: a url for downloading a specific configuration, this can override all other options
+* DAVMAIL_SSL_PASS: optional, set to the password of a PKCS12 SSL file

 Listened ports: